If you need to lose 8,000 feet of altitude, how far out should you begin your descent at a groundspeed of 400 knots?

 Prepare for the Envoy Technical Test with flashcards and multiple-choice questions, each providing detailed hints and explanations.
 Ace your exam with confidence!

-To determine at what distance you should begin your descent to lose 8,000 feet of altitude at a groundspeed of 400 knots, it is essential to understand the general guideline for descent profile.
-A common rule of thumb is that for every 1,000 feet of altitude you need to lose, you should begin your descent approximately 3 nautical miles (nm) away from your destination.
+To determine how far out to begin your descent to lose 8,000 feet of altitude at a groundspeed of 400 knots, you can use a general rule of thumb in aviation: for every 1,000 feet of descent, you should start your descent approximately 3 nautical miles (nm) from your target altitude.

 Subscribe